nossbigg/eslint-plugin-clean-code-react/docs/rules/max-component-nested-fns.md

 # max-component-nested-fns

-Ensures component does not exceed max number of nested functions.
+React Component does not exceed max number of nested functions.

 ## Rule Details